Send the link below via email or IMCopy

 Originally The Hawks, they were the backup band for rockabilly singer Ronnie Hawkins.
 Played behind Bob Dylan on his 1966 tour.

-Music from the Big Pink (1968) and The Band (1969) had some of the era’s finest singles.
+(1969) had some of the era’s finest singles.
 Hits included: “The Weight,” “Up on Cripple Creek,” and “The Night They Drove Old Dixie Down.”

 Toured with Dylan again in the early 70s.

 Other notable albums included:

 Rock of Ages

 SOURCES: Shirley, 105-106. http://en.wikipedia.org/wiki/Crosby%2C_Stills_and_Nash